antoinelyset/colossus/README.md

 ## Description

-Colossus is a pure Ruby Push and presence Web server.
+Colossus is a Push and Presence pure Ruby server.
 It uses Faye internally.